papasavva/papasavva/README.md

 - 😀  I like to work with microservices
-- 📖  I’m currently learning aws, microservices architecture & Github Actions
+- 📖  I’m currently learning microservices architecture & Github Actions
 - 💻  My prefered environment is macOS, JetBrains & Github